jliemannn/YAKU/README.md

 3. Open LSPosed Manager → Modules → YAKU → enable.
 4. Select only com.cbt.exam.browser in the module scope.
 5. Reboot once.

+## Support
+The module have been tested and is working without any problems, if you encountered any issues, please contact me.